Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Alta Ski Area, Brighton Ski Resort, Snowbird Resort, Solitude Mountain Resort

-The Salt Lake Valley hosts elegant hotel options including — The Grand America Hotel, Little America Hotel, Hotel Monaco, Ellerbeck Bed & Breakfast, Hyatt Regency Salt Lake City and Hyatt Place Salt Lake City/Cottonwood.
+The Salt Lake Valley features elegant hotel options, including The Grand America Hotel, Little America Hotel, Ellerbeck Bed & Breakfast, evo Hotel Salt Lake City, Hyatt Regency Salt Lake City and Hyatt Place Salt Lake City/Cottonwood.

 Want to stay on-mountain?
-Alta favorites include Alta Peruvian Lodge, Goldminer’s Daughter Lodge, Alta’s Rustler Lodge and its newest hotel, Snowpine Lodge.
-Next-door neighbor Snowbird hosts Brutalist hotel classics including Cliff Resort and Spa, The Lodge at Snowbird, The Inn, The Iron Blosam and The Cliff Club.
+Alta favorites include Alta Peruvian Lodge, Goldminer’s Daughter Lodge, Alta’s Rustler Lodge and the Snowpine Lodge.
+Next-door neighbor Snowbird hosts Brutalist hotel classics, including The Cliff Lodge and Spa, The Lodge at Snowbird, The Inn, The Iron Blosam and The Cliff Club.
 Brighton offers rustic-cabin vibes with Silver Fork Lodge and Brighton Lodges.
-Meanwhile, it's neighbor Solitude offers a European-inspired village with The Inn at Solitude, Powderhorn Lodge, Mountain Townhomes, Creekside Condominiums and Eagle Springs Lodge East/West.
+Meanwhile, its neighbor, Solitude, offers a European-inspired village with The Inn at Solitude, Powderhorn Lodge, Mountain Townhomes, Creekside Condominiums and Eagle Springs Lodge East/West.

 Provo, Heber and Midway